 Again the criteria may vary from institution to institution.

 Now, we will not get into the details of the course itself.
-I am assuming that you already have completed your B.Com degree.
+I am assuming that you have already completed your B.Com degree.
 We shall now look at the options that open up after you complete your B.Com degree.

 Job Opportunities after B.Com

-One of the most common paths students choose after any undergraduate course is to opt for a job, and B.Com is no exception.
+One of the most common paths students choose after any undergraduate course is to find a job, and B.Com is no exception.
 The reasons why you would go for a job after completion of your B.Com can be numerous.
 It can be family responsibilities, independence, or no interest in further studying the B.Com subjects.

 For whatever reason, if you decide to make a career after B.Com, here are the best job opportunities after B.Com: